 There are currently 86 instruments installed in Garda stations nationwide.
-The Gardai select the stations which can change from time to time and the Bureau will work closely with Roads Policing (RPMEM) and DTTAS in order to review and maintain the supply to the selected stations.
-It is unlikely that there will be any increase in the number of stations having EBT instruments and it is likely that there will be a reduction in the number following on from the Policing plan of reducing the number of divisions.
+The Gardai select the stations which can change from time to time and the Bureau will work closely with Garda National Roads Policing Bureau (GNRPB) and DTTAS in order to review and maintain the supply to the selected stations and supply of any further additional instruments which may be required for the lifetime of this strategy.
 (Point 1 of the 5 year objectives)